RohitNaikx12/Elevate_Labs/Task 1/Scan Your Local Network for Open Ports.md

 # 🔒 Port Scanning and Network Security Basics

+## Objective: Learn to discover open ports on devices in your local network to understand
+network exposure.
+Tools:  Nmap (free), Wireshark (optional).

 ## 1. What is an Open Port?
 An **open port** is a network port that is actively accepting connections or data packets.
 It is associated with a specific service or application on a device, such as a web server (port 80) or SSH server (port 22).
 Open ports can be entry points for legitimate services or potential attack vectors if left unsecured.